 What Size Shrimp Should I Use to Make This Scampi Recipe?

-To read more about shrimp sizing and what to look for at the seafood market, check out my recipe post for Bacon-Wrapped Shrimp with Bourbon Glaze, under the “Shopping for Shrimp” heading.
+To read more about shrimp counts and what to look for at the seafood market, check out my Shrimp Sizes reference guide.

 Smaller shrimp will require less time under the broiler.
 Start checking after a couple of minutes and cook just until shrimp are firm, opaque, and pink.
 Overcooking shrimp gives them a rubbery, dry texture, so watch them closely!